A Treatise on Differential Geometry and its role in Relativity Theory: Riemann Curvature Tensor

-{\bf Note:} As in Bianchi's 1st identity, it will be enough to prove the 1st result only, the second one can be obtained from the 1st by lowering the index $'i'$ with the help of the metric tensor.\\\\ {\bf Proof:} For an arbitrary vector field $\stackrel{\rightarrow}{v},$ we have
+{\bf Note:} As in Bianchi's 1st identity, it will be enough to prove the 1st result only, the second one can be obtained from the 1st by lowering the index $'i'$ with the help of the metric tensor.\\